JohnAdriaan/Edison/README.md

 The program offers a number of screens that can be scrolled through by the UART Block's joystick.
 As GPS information is received, the current screen is automatically updated with the latest information - which could be blank if not enough satellites are currently visible!
 * To 'freeze' or 'unfreeze' the current data set, press Button A.
   * The display will be inverted, to show that the data is 'frozen'.
-  * You can still scroll through the screens and see the data at that instant in time.
+  * The screens can still be scrolled through to see the data at that instant in time.
 * To quit the program, press Button B.

 ### GPS Summary screen
-When the program starts, you are presented with a Summary screen that cherry-picks various fields from various GPS messages to tell you some relevant information (see screenshot [above](# gps-software)):
+When the program starts, a Summary screen is shown that cherry-picks various fields from various GPS messages to tell you some relevant information (see screenshot [above](#gps-software)):
 * The number of Satellites being used for tracking, from the number currently visible;
 * The current UTC time;
-* Your current heading; (I'm stationary, so Heading is blank)
+* The current heading; (I'm stationary, so Heading is blank)
-* Your current speed;
+* The current speed;
-* Your current Latitude and Longitude (in degree-minute-second form)
+* The current Latitude and Longitude (in degree-minute-second form)

 Note that if the GPS module has only recently been connected or powered on, then it may take a couple of minutes of good visibility of the sky to get some initial fixes.
 Until then, the 'mask' of the various fields will be displayed empty.